 -Article composed by Caroline Doenmez

-Her challenges had not ended, though.
+Her challenges had not ended though.
 Growing up, Lydia was faced with calls from her grandmother that she be circumcised and prepare for marriage.
-“I said no to her,” Lydia tells, and after earning her diploma, “I started working in radio where I talked about the rights of women and girls and at the same time raised money for my university degree.”
+“I said no to her,” she tells, and after earning her diploma, “I started working in radio where I talked about the rights of women and girls and at the same time raised money for my university degree.”

-While Lydia is advancing her education at Uganda Martyrs University and is aware of her rights, others are not as fortunate.
+Lydia earned a master’s degree in development studies at Uganda Martyrs University with a scholarship from Irish Aid Uganda.
 “Education in human rights opens doors to other rights,” she says, “but rights are still lacking.
 The difference between illiterate and literate women is a change in suffering.”
 Lydia started an organization called Women Integrated Initiative for Development that promotes and protects the rights of rural women and girls.